VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

 In building-server, the temporal information of each city object must be transferred to py3dtiles.
 In py3dtiles, the temporal information must be added in the attributes of the b3dm using the batch_id.

+### Discussion of the 03/08/2017

+#### In the data base, how we can do the communication between the cityobject and the building.

+When we select the cityobject, we have to do a jointure between the table cityobject and the table building with the id of them.
+With that we can associte the date with the geometry.